Women's Month 2026 Webinar: Give to Gain - Women, Volunteerism & Mutual Growth

 Kavitha is an international development professional with over a decade of experience advancing gender equality, health, and education initiatives across Asia and Africa.
 Her work focuses on understanding how gender dynamics influence livelihoods, health systems, and access to knowledge, and on designing programs that strengthen inclusive community leadership.
 Kavitha has worked in Canada, India, Lao PDR, and Vietnam, and previously served as a Gender Advisor Volunteer with VWB in Vietnam from 2021–2023.
 Through her work with VWB’s programs, she supports the integration of gender-responsive approaches that strengthen both community resilience and One Health outcomes.

-In this webinar, Kavitha will share observations from a recent field visit to VWB’s COHERS program in Senegal, reflecting on conversations with One Health Team members and women livestock keepers.
-She will discuss how locally trained volunteers help share knowledge within communities, and how these exchanges support women’s leadership and more resilient households.
+In this webinar, Kavitha shared observations from a recent field visit to VWB’s COHERS program in Senegal, reflecting on conversations with One Health Team members and women livestock keepers.
+She discussed how locally trained volunteers help share knowledge within communities, and how these exchanges support women’s leadership and more resilient households.

 Stories From Around The World